aroaminggeek/clean-blog-middleman/README.md

    * facebook (*footer*)
    * github (*footer*)

 Feel free to fork and modify it to suit your own site needs/improve my awful code.

+See it in action [here](http://lunestaconfessions.com)